Champagne mismanagement

 My message here is that although we might all carefully think about our cellars of red, or even white wine, very few people (like me) are exercising proper Champagne management.

-Most bottles are bought and dispatched immediately, which almost a waste of what is one of the most age worthy wines on the planet.
+Most bottles are bought and dispatched immediately, which is almost a waste of what is one of the most age worthy wines on the planet.

-If I can leave you with one piece of advice, learning from my mistakes, it is put aside at least 60 good non-vintage bottles a year and 12 vintage.
+If I can leave you with one piece of advice, learning from my mistakes, it is to put aside at least 60 good non-vintage bottles a year and 12 vintage.
 Drink the non-vintage when you have held onto them for around two years and the vintage after five or more.

 You will be surprised at just how much additional pleasure they give, and you may even find your vintage Champagne well in profit.